frederic-perez/Good-Programming-Practices/README.md

   <img src="images/always-code-as-if-the-guy-who-ends-up-maintaining--400x200.jpg?raw=true" alt="Martin Golding quote"/>
 </p>

+- _"Writing clean code is what you must do in order to call yourself a professional.
+There is no reasonable excuse for doing anything less than your best."_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
+- _"We feel that there is no point in developing software unless you care about doing it well."_ -- Andrew Hunt, David Thomas, _The Pragmatic Programmer: From Journeyman to Master_

 ## Principles of Software Development

 - DRY (Don't Repeat Yourself) vs WET (We Edit Terribly, We Enjoy Typing...)